5 What are transforms?

 Note

-All scientific traits are documented in the DataScienceTraits.jl module.
+All scientific traits are documented in the DataScienceTraits.jl module, and can be used to select variables:

 The Levels transform can be used to adjust the categories (or levels) of Categorical columns in case the sampling process does not include all possible values: